ajh/ajh.github.io/_posts/2013-10-11-vim_cheat_sheet_part_two.md

 | -------------------           | ---------------------- | ------------------------ | ---------------   | -----------         |
 | `:e[dit] {file}`              | `:vs[plit] {file}`     | `:sp[lit] {file}`        | `:ped[it] {file}` | `:tabe[dit] {file}` |

+# helpgrep

+See `:help :helpgrep`

+Greps through the help and builds a quickfix list of matches.
+Works better than :help when trying to find something without knowing its name.
+Or when there's a name conflict.
+If neither work just google it.

 # record

 See `:help complex-repeat`